Thqrn/ffmpeg-scripts/README.md

 # Upscale NN
 Scales a file with nearest neighbor.
 This works with images, videos, gifs, etc. It's planned to add more algorithms in the future.

+# WebM Scaling
+Makes a WebM file with a variable resolution, creating an "bouncing" effect.